Abfoll/MindNest_ai-website/README.md

 # Navigate to the folder and open index.html in your browser
 ## 📫 Contact

-Created with ❤ by @ets1480
+Created by Abenezer Teketel
-(Leyutsega Abebaw)
-Email: leyutsegaleyu@gmail.com
+Email: www.abenzerteketel@gmail.com